Brachystegia spiciformis

-Brachystegia spiciformis, commonly known as zebrawood, or msasa, is a medium-sized African tree having compound leaves and racemes of small fragrant green flowers.
+Brachystegia spiciformis, commonly known as zebrawood (not the genuine zebrawood, Microberlinia brazzavillensis), or msasa (spelled as masasa), is a medium-sized African tree having compound leaves and racemes of small fragrant green flowers.
 The tree is broad and has a distinctive amber and wine red colour when the young leaves sprout during spring (August–September).
 It grows in savanna, both open woodland and closed woodland of Southern and Eastern Africa, mostly Tanzania, Zambia, Zimbabwe, Malawi and Mozambique.

 The word msasa is commonly used as a proper name in African place names.
 The word also means 'rough plant' in Swahili.

 Other common names: mundu, myombo, mtondo (Tanzania), muputu (Zambia).
 The plant is known in the Venda language as mutsiwa, which means 'the one that is left behind'.
 An outlying population of Brachystegia has recently been discovered in the Soutpansberg mountains of northern South Africa.
 This tree is a protected species in South Africa.

 Distribution

 The msasa is a tropical tree and grows best in open woodland where there is a sharp distinction between wet and dry seasons.
 The northern end of its range is near Tabora in Tanzania (about 5° S) and its southernmost extent is near Quissico on the coast of Mozambique just outside the tropics (about 25° S).
 Msasas need a minimum of around 500 mm rain, although the amount of rain in the summer growing season is more important than the annual rainfall.
 It needs a mean annual temperature of around 19 to 20 °C. It does not thrive under a combination of cold and wet conditions, and like many tropical plants it requires a hot dry period before the onset of the growing season.